laddu1986/API-Test-Automation/README.md

 * [Chai](https://www.chaijs.com/): is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.

+* [Reporting](https://github.com/gkushang/cucumber-html-reporter#readme): is a simple Html report generator that convert the generated CucumberJS .Json report to an html viewable report.

 ## Getting Started
 To run the project, please run these scripts in order